-Are you searching for the latest ferry schedules and itineraries in Spain?
-Ferryhopper Team is here to present you with the most popular Spanish ferries and routes for your next ferry adventure in Spain!
-Although specific schedules and timetables are not yet announced it is good to have an idea of your options to start organizing your next ferry trips from Spain to the Balearic or the Canary Islands or the next ferry trip to the countries of the North Africa, Morocco, and Algiers!
-From the most visited tourist destinations, such as Ibiza, Mallorca, and Barcelona, to lesser-known ferry routes, like island hopping in the Canary Islands.
+Are you searching for the latest ferry schedules and updated itineraries in Spain for 2020?
+Start organizing your next ferry trips from Spain (Barcelona, Valencia) to the Balearic (Ibiza, Mallorca) or the Canary Islands or the next ferry trip to the countries of the North Africa, Morocco, and Algiers!

 On this page

 We will be updating Spanish ferry schedules and timetables as they are released, so stay tuned for more.
 For the time being, here is some useful information and tips for the most popular Spanish ferry routes, to get prepared for your 2020 ferry vacations!
-As soon as the ferry companies release their schedule, you can use Ferryhopper to instantly get access to information such as ferry ticket prices and timetables of Spanish ferries that will make booking your tickets and planning your ferry trip from Spain to the Spanish Islands and the North Africa easier!
+As soon as the ferry companies release their schedule, you can use Ferryhopper to instantly get access to information such as ferry ticket prices and timetables of Spanish ferries.
+Our platform will make booking your tickets online and planning your ferry trip from Spain to the Spanish Islands and the North Africa easier!

 Spain is a country with an extensive coastline and has ports in both the Mediterranean and the Atlantic.
 Depending on the destination and the duration of the trip you may choose one of the multiple ports in mainland Spain.
 While most ferry companies operate between the ports that are closest to each other, you may prefer some longer and more scenic ferry routes such as choosing Barcelona, as your point of departure for Morocco, rather than Algeciras or Malaga.
 The major ports in mainland Spain are:

 - Ports in Eastern mainland Spain: Barcelona, Valencia, Gandia, Denia, Alicante